observIQ/bindplane-agent/docs/installation-windows.md

 ![The control panel](./screenshots/windows/control-panel-uninstall.png)

-Locate the `observiq-collector` entry, and select uninstall.
+Locate the `observiq-otel-collector` entry, and select uninstall.

 ![The uninstall or change a program dialog](./screenshots/windows/uninstall-collector.png)